MarkJParry/pands-project2021/README.md

 Student: Mark Parry G00398271

 Project is based on an analysis of the Iris Data Set.
-The various documents to be added include the code, txt outputs and graphs, and the analysis of the data.
-References used when researching and any others(##look at project brief to update properly).
+The documents include the code, txt outputs and plots, a nreakdown of the code,analysis of the data and the references used whilst researching the project.

 Contents: